AUTISTIC PRESENCE

 Audio version plays, and the Kindle version displays simultaneously, for all to follow along.
 Afterwards, the group opens for discussion and sharing.

 Please leave 90 minutes; the meeting length depends on the size of the group and the number of shares.
-Maximum group size is 15.

 All those who menstruate or have menstruated are welcome.